 Your sensitivity to CO2 (the by-product of your metabolism) is a very important gas to understand how it works in your body….it is not bad for you.

-I offer this for now on how to start to discover your sensitivity to CO2 and your breathing dynamics.
+I offer this simple measure for you to discover your sensitivity to CO2 and your breathing functions and capacities.

-Want to learn more about how you can harness the power behind each breath you take, and how to make the most out of health program that fits what you want and desire in your life?
+Want to learn more about how you can harness the power behind each breath you take, and how to make the most out of your health & fitness program?
 Check out these opportunities.